netplanmyj/sitecat/docs/SUPPORT.md

 **Q: What does "Quick Check" do?**
 A: Quick Check verifies that your website's homepage is accessible and returns the correct status code.

-**Q: What does "Full Scan" do?**
+**Q: What does "Site Scan" do?**
-A: Full Scan crawls your entire website to find broken links, checking all internal pages and links.
+A: Site Scan crawls your entire website to find broken links, checking all internal pages and links.

-**Q: How long does a Full Scan take?**
+**Q: How long does a Site Scan take?**
 A: It depends on your website size.
 Small sites (10-20 pages) take a few seconds, while larger sites may take several minutes.

 **Q: Can I stop a scan in progress?**